Your Day Pack: What to Pack and How to Pack it

 There is nothing worse than heading off on a sunny morning in your shorts and t-shirt and the heavens opening and getting absolutely drenched!
 Make sure you've always got a waterproof jacket and trousers packed in your daypack, the weather can be very changeable on our treks, and it's always better to be safe than sorry!

 You will often find that the day will start off nice and warm and the temperature will gradually drop.
 Micro-fleeces are the perfect item that will roll up nice and small to slot into your bag.
-Similarly, you may find that the start of your trek is cool and you're wearing a couple of layers, but the day warms up.
+Similarly, you may find that the start of your trek is cool and you're wearing a couple of layers, but that the temperature warms up.
 Make sure that you've got space in your bag to put a jumper in, should you need to take it off.

 Suncream, Sunglasses and a Hat!